kristoferlund/attest-fest/README.md

   <h1 align="center">Attest Fest!</h1>

 <p align="center">
-  Create multiple EAS attestations using the power of CSV and Safe multisig wallets.
+  Batch create onchain EAS attestations using the power of CSV and copy/paste.
+Supports any old ETH wallet as well as fancy new Safe multisig wallets.
 It's an attest fest, yaay!
 </p>

 <p align="center">